Happy National Pizza Day! It’s Feb 9th!

 Easy Holiday Peppermint Candy

-A candy so easy to make that is nice for parties!
-I made it thicker than usual.
+A candy so easy to make.
+Nice for parties.
+This batch was thicker than usual.
 Looked for the most “natural” hard peppermint candies I could find – got some at Trader Joe’s.

 (9 x 13 pan)